carefree0910/carefree-drawboard/README.md

 * If you are familiar with `React`, you may check out the [Customizations](https://github.com/carefree0910/carefree-drawboard/wiki/Customizations) documentation and try to customize your own plugins and have fun!

 > It is also recommended to start from the [Development Guide](https://github.com/carefree0910/carefree-drawboard/wiki/Development-Guide)!

+### Style Guide

+If you are still interested: `carefree-drawboard` 🎨 adopted [`black`](https://github.com/psf/black) and [`mypy`](https://github.com/python/mypy) to stylize its codes, so you may need to check the format, coding style and type hint with them before your codes could actually be merged.

 ## Q&A